 Some prayer sessions will be rich and wonderful, and some will be full of distractions, but the habit honors the lines of communication we hope to have with God.
 When the day comes that we really need to talk to God, we’ll know how.

 Epiphany parishioner Michael Glass teaches this weekly class using mindful motion to explore traditional yoga postures designed to improve health, wellness, flexibility, and balance.
 Sometimes called Hatha Flow, participants connect movement into and out of yoga poses through synchronized breath.
 This is a free class with an all-levels approach welcoming to beginners and more experienced yogis.
 Many participants claim Epiphany as their spiritual home, but sessions are open to everyone, and no registration is required.
-Currently, yoga is taking place over Zoom.
-For more information and a Zoom link contact Michael Glass at email@example.com.
+For more information or the Zoom link contact Michael Glass at firstname.lastname@example.org.

 The liturgical calendar is the ancient way of matching worship with the life of Jesus.
 Through these recurring patterns we are formed and re-formed by the stories of Jesus’ life, so that our life, by imitation and association, is immersed in the presence of God.